 Photo: Taylor Ballantine

-For further information about San Fermin and future events visit here.
+For further information and future events visit San Fermin’s website here.

 Watch the video for Sonsick here: